 Breaking up content into manageable chunks and presenting it in a way that makes the content easy to read might sound basic, but these are the foundations that you can build a truly delightful experience on.
 The University of Essex do this well;

 A video is a great way to minimise text on the page and replace it with a more engaging type of content.
-University of Oxford leads their course page with a video that provides a detailed look at the course, along with perspectives from both students and their lecturers.
+The University of Oxford leads its course page with a video that provides a detailed look at the course, along with perspectives from both students and their lecturers.